tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 2 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker]
 tagline: in which lizards are defeated and the party heads east
 descTitle: Into the Desert
-title: Dunmari Frontier - Session 2
+name: "Dunmari Frontier - Session 2"
 ---
 # Dunmari Frontier - Session 2